pdfcpu/pdfcpu/core/sign.md

 | B-LT        | B-T with embedded CRL and OCSP data | ☑️ |
 | B-LTA       | BLT with DTS                        | ☑️ |

+> **Note:**
-pdfcpu is currently not concerned with
+> pdfcpu currently focuses primarily on PAdES-B and is not extensively concerned with other PAdES standards.

 ## Examples

-We start with a valid PAdES B-B conform ETSI.CAdES.detached signature:
+We start with a valid PAdES-B-B conforming ETSI CAdES-detached signature:

 ```sh
 $ pdfcpu sig val sample1.pdf